NirajSalunke/NirajSalunke/README.md

 # 💫 About Me:
-I m a Front-End Developer with pretty good experience in JavaScript, and good hands on frameworks like React, Node.js, and Three.js (currently learning).
+I m a 3D Web and Full-Stack Developer with pretty good experience in JavaScript,TypeScript and good hands on frameworks like Nextjs.
+Also with Reactjs,Express, MongoDB Node.js, and Three.js.
 I m a quick learner and collaborate closely with clients to create efficient, scalable, and user-friendly solutions that solve real-world problems.
 Let s work together to bring your ideas to life!

 ## 🌐 Socials: